 So, if you’ve been following along so far, you should already have the bag you want to use for this carry on only trip.
 In the last segment, you would have been traveling with two carry on sized bags (just checking one).
 So, for this trip, grab:

 - Either the carry on sized rollerbag, duffle, or backpack.
 Use whichever one you liked best.
 If you haven’t been following and need some recommendations on what to look for, head on back to the previous installment for some tips.
+One of the bags from the Outbreaker Collection would be a great, TSA friendly choice.

 - A daypack, messenger bag, or purse.
 Choose whichever one you’d prefer to walk around town with and opt for something the size of Tortuga’s daypack.
 It absolutely counts as a personal item (since it fits nicely under the seat).